32bitkid/refactorman.com/source/_posts/better-color-gradients-with-husl.md

 blue(0.5)  | 0;  // 127
 {% endcode %}

 We get a nice middle gray.
-Yummy....
+Yummy...

 ## So, how can we fix it?